create3000/x_ite/docs/_posts/components/Lighting/PointLight.md

 Size of the shadow map in pixels, must be power of two.

-## Description
+## Information

 ### Hint

-- HeadLight enabled on/off is controlled by NavigationInfo.
+- The bound NavigationInfo controls whether headlight is enabled on/off.

 ## Example